solidusio/solidus/friendly_promotions/MIGRATING.md

 Spree::Config.order_contents_class = "Spree::SimpleOrderContents"
 # Set the promotion configuration to ours
 Spree::Config.promotions = SolidusFriendlyPromotions.configuration

+# Sync legacy order promotions with the new promotion system
+SolidusFriendlyPromotions.config.sync_order_promotions = true
 ```

 From a user's perspective, your promotions should work as before.